top of page

 Embracing Flexibility and Self-Care

 Self-care is equally important.
-Activities such as exercise, meditation, hobbies, or simply resting help recharge energy and reduce stress.
+Activities such as exercise, meditation, hobbies, or simply resting help recharge our energy and reduce stress.
 Even short daily practices can make a difference.
 For example, a 10-minute walk during lunch can boost mood and focus.

 Building Support Systems